-HIST3019 HISTORY OF WEST INDIES CRICKET SINCE 1870
+HIST3019: HISTORY OF WEST INDIES CRICKET SINCE 1870

-This course will examine the development of cricket as a major social institution in West Indian popular culture.
-It will look at the growth of the game in the region in the late nineteenth and early twentieth centuries and assess its role as mechanism for the transmission of Victorian cultural and ethical values aimed at promoting consensus in support of the ideology and practice and imperialism while preserving existing social inequalities.
-Attention will shift to the social transformation of the sport from an elitist institution in to dynamic expression of popular social culture after World War I: we will examine how cricket became a major vehicle of cultural resistance to imperial domination, and nationalism.
-Finally, the course will look at how West Indies cricket has been recently affected by globalization and the increased commercialization of the sport.
+This course examines the development of cricket as a major social institution in West Indian popular culture.
+It will look at the growth of the game in the region in the late nineteenth and early twentieth centuries and assesses its role as a mechanism for the transmission of Victorian cultural and ethical values aimed at promoting consensus in support of the ideology and practice of imperialism while preserving existing social inequalities.
+Attention will then shift to the social transformation of the sport from an elitist institution into a dynamic expression of popular social culture after World War I: we will examine how cricket became a major vehicle of cultural resistance to imperial domination, and of nationalism.
+Finally, the course will look at how West Indies cricket has been more recently affected by globalisation and the increased commercialization and professionalization of the sport.